 Buyer and Seller decide upon price and quantity of securities to be transacted.
-Seller authorises its DP through Delivery Instructions to debit his account and transfer the securities into the account of Buyer who may have opened account with the same or any other DP.
+Seller authorises its DP through delivery instructions to debit his account and transfer the securities into the account of Buyer who may have opened account with the same or any other DP.
 Buyer receives the securities in its account immediately if the buyer has provided standing instruction to its DP.
-Settlement of funds is between the parties and is as per their mutual convenience.
+Settlement of funds is between the parties as agreed between them.

-NSDL does not charge any fee for dematerialisation of certificates from depository participants.
-As regards settlement fees, NSDL charges the DPs and not the investors.
+For account transfers, NSDL charges the DPs and not the investors.
 NSDL's charges to its DPs are fixed and are based on the usage of NSDL system.
 Complete details of NSDL charges as are payable by the DPs are available on NSDL website (www.nsdl.co.in).
 The charge payable by the investor to the DP is determined as per the agreement between the investor and the DP